-NURS 226L.
-Adult Health II Lab 2 Credits (6P)
+NURS 226.
+Adult Health II 6 Credits (4+6P)

 This course focuses on application of nursing process and theoretical concepts of care for adults with complex health alterations.
 Selected clinical learning experiences in the simulation lab, acute care, and community settings will allow the student to apply: prioritization skills, maintain proficiency in performance of nursing skills, collaborative skills with clients, families, peers and health care team members, and care planning skills related to patient actual, psychosocial, and potential problems in the delivery of nursing care to meet needs of three adult clients.
+Students must be concurrently enrolled in both the lecture and lab sections of the course.
 Students must be admitted into the Nursing Program to enroll in this course.
-Restricted to: Nursing Majors and Community Colleges only.
-Prerequisite: NURS 130, NURS 134, NURS 134L, NURS 136, NURS 136L, NURS 147, NURS 147L, NURS 149, NURS 149L.
+Restricted to: NUR majors.
+Restricted to: Community Colleges only.